w3f/polkadot-wiki/docs/kusama-ledger.md

 > Developer Release" instruction below.
 Otherwise hold tight, the application should be approved
 > soon!

-- Open the Manager in Ledger Live.
+- Open the "Manager" tab in Ledger Live.
 - Connect and unlock your Ledger device.
 - If asked, allow the manager on your device by pressing the right button.
 - Find Kusama in the app catalog.
-- Click the Install button of the app.
+- Click the "Install" button of the app.
 - An installation window appears.
-- Your device will display Processing…
+- Your device will display "Processing…"
 - The app installation is confirmed.

+Please proceed to the usage instructions below.

 ### Using the Developer Release

-> NOTE: These instructions are for pre-release only.
-They will be replaced by the instructions for
+> NOTE: These instructions are for development installation only.
+It is recommended
-> downloading the applicaton directly from Ledger Live when it becomes available.
+> to install the application from Ledger Live unless you _know exactly what you're doing_.

 Instructions for downloading the prerelease binary from the GitHub releases is written [on the README][prerelease instructions] for the Kusama Ledger application GitHub repository.